 Striking this balance across many lens parameters to achieve the desired technical specs and optical performance within size/weight budgets is the mark of an optimized lens design.

-Evaluating Lens Image Quality
+Evaluating Lens Image Quality:

 A well-constructed lens design will minimize inherent optical flaws that degrade image sharpness and quality known as aberrations.
 Chief among these are: